DrCubby/bcdsj/README.md

 # Questions You May Have

 Q:  Where are the tests?<br />
 A:  I didn't write any.
-While I can write functional and unit tests, this app is so standard Django (extensively tested) that I felt no need.<br />
+While I can write functional and unit tests, this app is so standard Django (extensively tested) that I felt no need.
+Not a big fan of "did I get a response" testing.<br />
 <br />
 Q:  Did you use TDD?<br />
 A:  No...see above.<br />